symfony/symfony-docs/frontend/asset_mapper.rst

     live in your ``importmap.php`` file, so their preload setting is handled explicitly in that file.

-For used CSS files, a "preload" tag will automatically be rendered onto your page when the :doc:`WebLink Component </web_link>` is available.
+If the :doc:`WebLink Component </web_link>` is available in your application, Symfony will add a ``Link`` header in the response to preload the CSS files.

 .. versionadded:: 6.4